fortio/fortio/README.md

   -c int
         Number of connections/goroutine/threads (default 4)
   -cacert Path
-        Path to a custom CA certificate file to be used for the GRPC client TLS, if empty, use https:// prefix for standard internet CAs TLS -cert Path
+        Path to a custom CA certificate file to be used for the TLS client connections, if empty, use https:// prefix for standard internet/system CAs -cert Path
-        Path to the certificate file to be used for GRPC server TLS -compression
+        Path to the certificate file to be used for client or server TLS -compression
         Enable http compression
   -config path